BabylonJS/BabylonNative/Documentation/WhenToUseBabylonNative.md

 ## Babylon Native is probably a good choice for your project!

 Congratulations!
-If you ended up here, then we think Babylon Native may be a suitable choice for adding 3D to your project.
-Typically, applications for which Babylon Native is well-suited tend to be developed as true native apps (C++, C#, etc.) which require 3D rendering as a feature, though not necessarily the focus.
+If you ended up here, then we think Babylon Native may be a suitable choice for adding Babylon.js to your project.
+Typically, applications for which Babylon Native is well-suited tend to be developed as true native apps (C++, C#, etc.) which require rendering as a feature, though not necessarily the focus.
 Examples might include the
 following:

 -   A presentation app written in C# that needs to be able to render 3D as well as 2D content.
--   A scientific simulation utility written in Java that wants to be able to render data in 3D.
+-   A scientific simulation utility written in Java that wants to be able to render data.
 -   A 3D content generation tool written in C++ that wants to be able to preview its output.

-The main reason Babylon Native is well-suited for these scenarios is because Babylon Native makes it possible to bring Babylon.js's rendering capabilities into native applications with *extremely* minimal requirements regarding app and development infrastructure.
-In other words, Babylon Native is perhaps the simplest way to add Web-style 3D rendering to a native application without having to pivot that application to *become* a Web app.
+The main reason Babylon Native is well-suited for these scenarios is because Babylon Native makes it possible to bring Babylon's rendering capabilities into native applications with *extremely* minimal requirements regarding app and development infrastructure.
+In other words, Babylon Native is perhaps the simplest way to add Web-style rendering to a native application without having to pivot that application to *become* a Web app.